micropatel/code-challenge/README.md

 _**Hint:**_ You can find language detection libraries for almost any programming language online_

-## 5. Optional Extras
+## 5. Optionals

-We would love to see an implementation that contains one or more of the items below, but they are optional:
+We would love to see an implementation that contains one or more of the items below, but they are completely optional:

 -   Project uses `Dockerfile` and `docker-compose.yml`
 -   Chat between user and bot uses `WebSockets`
 -   Front-end can be used to send messages
 -   Front-end test framework was used
+-   Hosting the solution in a cloud provider (https://heroku.com, Amazon AWS, https://now.sh)

 ## 6. What we are looking for

-For this challenge, we are looking at how you document, test and develop features given the guidelines provided using clean code.
+For this challenge, we are looking at how you document, test and develop features given the guidelines provided using clean & structured code.
 We want to see if you are familiar with the concepts of APIs, REST and HTTP.

 ## 7. How to deliver this challenge

 Please deliver the solution using a public repository URL on GitHub.
 Your repository should contain full instructions and documentation for us to run and test the project.
 You can clone and develop on top of this repository as well.

-Hosting the solution on a cloud provider (https://heroku.com, AWS, https://now.sh) is a great plus!

 ## 8. How we are evaluating